VictorCorne/VictorCorne.github.io/all_projects.md

 layout: post
 ---

+> Warning: this page (and all pages it links to) are works in progress!

 On this page, some projects that I completed, sorted on size.

 Most of those projects come from the courses I took on, which is logical since they fit really closely to my interests